-- it comprises at least one higher layer configured downlink or flexible symbol, and
+- it comprises at least one higher layer configured downlink or flexible symbol,

-- it does not fall within a configured measurement gap for that UE
+- it does not fall within a configured measurement gap for that UE, and

+- it does not overlap with any slot assigned to the other serving cell when configured with LBCA-SwitchingPattern [12, 38.331].

 The corresponding text proposal (TP) to clause 5.2.2.5 of TS 38.214 is provided in annex B of this contribution.